About the condition

 - Having haemochromatosis, which is a genetic condition where the body stores too much iron from food

-- Having primary biliary cirrhosis, which is a rare and poorly understood liver condition estimated to affect around 1 in every 3,000 people in England and Wales*.
+- Having primary biliary cirrhosis, which is a rare liver condition.

 Liver cancer symptoms usually include: